audioxide/data/data/posts/20210301-articles-apex-legends-list.md

 <youtube-video video-id="23wuM70XnfE" desc="Apex Legends: Caustic Music Pack" />

 Dr Alexander Maxwell Nox, AKA Caustic, has been a divisive legend since day one.
 He was the first villainous character, before Revenant [so ruthlessly introduced himself](https://www.youtube.com/watch?v=oHUNqFls2-c&ab_channel=IGN).
 His musical theme certainly plays on this.
 Though it's not massively memorable, it is slightly terrifying.
 The introduction reminds me of [classic John Carpenter soundtracks](https://www.youtube.com/watch?v=pT4FY3NrhGg&ab_channel=RodrigoCantillano), and wouldn't sound too out of place in a game like Dead by Daylight.
-In terms of sheer suspense, Barton did an excellent job with Caustic' theme.
+In terms of sheer suspense, Barton did an excellent job with Caustic's theme.
 Appropriate too, with quips such as “I do not care who makes the kill, as long as I can observe it die”.
 You just leave Wattson alone.
 Understood, Doctor?

 -----